Laser wheel alignment

 Why wheel alignment is important

-Wheel alignment, often referred to as tracking, is all about making sure your vehicle’s wheels are perfectly positioned according to the car manufacturer’s specifications.
+Wheel alignment, often referred to as tracking, is about making sure your vehicle’s wheels are perfectly positioned according to the manufacturer’s specifications.

-When alignment is off, it can lead to uneven and rapid tyre wear, and it may even impact how your vehicle handles and its overall safety.
+When alignment is off, it can lead to uneven and rapid tyre wear, and it may even impact how your vehicle handles.

 Image representing the content